jkga/py_chat_tcp/README.md

-# Python Chat Application via TCP Socket
+# Python Chat Application via Socket
 This project is for the completion of the `Laboratory Exercise #1` and `Laboratory Exercise #2` for `IT 238 - Network and Client/Server Computing`.

 ![IP Address](./docs/screenshots/messages.png)